sparkflows/sparkflows-docs/docs/installation/configuration/database/postgresql-db.rst

 PostgreSQL Database
 ==============

-Fire Insights can easily be setup up to run with PostgreSQL.
+Sparkflows can easily be setup up to run with PostgreSQL.

 More details of the PostgreSQL database can be found here : https://www.postgresql.org/

 Pre-requisites
 ------
 * Postgres JAR file needs to be copied to Sparkflows folder fire-user-lib & fire-server-lib directory inside fire-x.y.z.
-* PostgreSQL should be accessible from the Fire Insights Machine.
+* PostgreSQL should be accessible from the Sparkflows Machine.

 The memory Pre-requisites for PostgreSQL: